eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: Possible crash fix
 - Fixed TSS bug: Night vision goggles alerting AIs.
 The idle hum sound effect can alert AIs from around corners etc
 - Fixed TSS bug: Explosion effects (from gas cans, nitrogen cans etc) not alerting AIs
+- Fixed TSS bug: Office workers on Department of Agriculture having broken morale levels (special thanks to sandman332 for this fix)

 #### SAS WEAPONS ####
 The following weapons have been added from the SAS mod.
 All of them have a tactical flashlight.